 Four patriotic women have joined a secret experiment as volunteers.
 Even though the laboratory is warm and cozy, and at times filled with nice music, there is a growing concern - something is not quite right.
 Actually, something must be completely wrong.

-Weird coins and strange customs.
-Amiable hospitality and charming accents.
-And an immense variety of souvenirs to bring home.
+Weird coins, strange customs, charming accents, and interesting souvenirs to bring home.
 But are you being fooled?
 What really lurks behind an indigenous smile?
 An American anthropologist and four Europeans, supposedly imported from Slovakia provide the answers.

 A group of diplomats are trying to maintain a consulate.
-The front looks bad, the inside is worse, and neutral politeness is long forgotten.
-But in a world of mental fatigue and worn hopes, a ray of light can sometimes appear – the tiny seed of love.
+Front looks bad, inside is worse, neutral politeness is long gone.
+But in a world of mental fatigue and worn hopes, a ray of light can appear – the tiny seed of love.
 This requires, unfortunately, a domestic diplomacy far beyond their consular talents.

 What's really going on around the North Pole?
 For centuries, this spot has been the regular meeting point during weekends for Inuits from the different Arctic corners sharing gossip and news.
 This is a well kept secret that hasn’t reached the rest of the world yet.
 But it is now time to reveal the truth as we join in on a weekend singalong chillout.

-In a remote hospital in Iceland, three nurses try to endure the lack of patients by injuring then treating each other, performing their duties on themselves as an alternative to the real thing.
-Not a healthy activity, but it passes the time and at least something is happening.
+In a remote hospital, three nurses try to endure the lack of patients by injuring then treating each other, performing their duties on themselves as an alternative to the real thing.
+Not a healthy activity, but it passes the time.
 A military chopper is constantly passing overhead, revealing a far simpler explanation for their problems.

 Four hardcore bureaucrats have for long been stuck in an office deep inside a government department.
 Secret message deliveries and bleeping lamps control their daily chores and the outside world has become nothing but a blurred memory.
 But they manage.
 Until one strange day when the smell of freshly baked bread fills the air.